graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Input object fields may be required.
+Input Object fields may be required.
 Much like a field may have required arguments, an input object may have required fields.
 An input field is required if it has a non-null type and does not have a default value.
 Otherwise, the input object field is optional.